natashaclerkin/fiid-memory-game-MS2/README.md

 To achieve the strategic goals, I wanted to include the following features in this production release:

 - Simple and short signup form
-- Nav bar with minimar content - i.e. just social media links and link to main site
+- Nav bar with minimal content - i.e. just social media links and link to main site
 - Simplistic timed memory game using JavaScript - including countdown and match counter

 ### Structure